Tools

 Speed.
 Shotstack claims 7.4x faster rendering than competitors, and from my testing, they deliver.
 A 60-second video typically renders in about 20 seconds.
 That's impressive, especially if you're building real-time or near-real-time workflows.

-They also offer a white-label Video Editor SDK — an open-source front-end framework you can embed directly into your own application.
+They also offer a white-label Video Editor SDK, an open-source front-end framework you can embed directly into your own application.
 If you're building a product that needs video editing capabilities for your users, this is a massive head start.
+And as of 2026 they ship an official MCP server, so AI coding assistants like Claude, Cursor, and Copilot can drive the API directly.

 Pricing Details